hercynium/istio-fortsa/README.md

 ## Inspiration

-This project was inspired by our experience with the toil of keeping the istio data-plane up-to-date and then discovering the solution Google had come up with, described in this YouTube video: https://youtu.be/R86ZsYH7Ka4
+This project was inspired by my experience with the toil of keeping the istio data-plane up-to-date and then discovering the solution Google had come up with, described in this YouTube video: https://youtu.be/R86ZsYH7Ka4